fl101/awardfares-blog/_posts/2024-03-17-eurobonus-guide.md

 *You can check the full chart and [all other to/from combinations beyond Europe here](https://www.flysas.com/en/eurobonus/points/fly-with-points/star-alliance-point-chart/).*

 The EuroBonus [award chart is zone-based](https://blog.awardfares.com/demystifying-award-charts/), and this aspect is unlikely to change during 2024.
 While most programs are shifting to dynamic pricing, airlines typically announce significant changes like these with 4-6 months of notice to their members.
-Mainly to avoid screwing up Elite Status qualification windows and to have more time for planning.
+Mainly to avoid screwing up Status qualification windows and to have more time for planning.

 [Flying Blue (Air France-KLM)](https://blog.awardfares.com/introducing-flying-blue/) adopted dynamic pricing recently, so it's likely that if EuroBonus is kept as a separate program, it will follow along.